james-chapmanhhlg/notes/README.md

 5. Stay up-to-date with the latest programming languages and tools.
 As technology continues to evolve, keeping up with new developments will make you a more valuable asset to your team or company.
 6. Don'tsmart, but don’t be afraid to ask for help when needed.
 There is always someone more experienced who can provide guidance and support.
 7. Practice good programming habits, like commenting yourcode, organizing your files,and following coding standards.
 These habits will not only make your Code more readable but also helpyou maintain it over time without having to re-write large portions of it.

+# 2024-01-26
+- "Today's programming wisdom is: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+This quote reminds us that in coding, just as in art and design, striving for simplicity can lead to more elegant, maintainable, and scalable solutions.
+It encourages programmers to write clean code that's easy to understand, refactor, and debug, which is a hallmark of professional software development."

+In practice, this means favoring readability over overly complex optimizations unless necessary, using consistent patterns and principles (like SOLID), and minimizing unnecessary complexity in your architecture or algorithms.
+Always remember that you're not just writing code for computers to execute; you're writing it for other human beings to read, comprehend, and modify.